HOW SHOULD I PREPARE FOR OUR PHOTO SESSION?

 PRACTICE YOUR SMILE for at least a couple of minutes in the mirror the week leading up to your photo session.
 I encourage all of my clients to try out different facial expressions before meeting with me.
 If you’re a smiley person, then great, but if you don’t love your face when you’re smiling big, then practice a warm, closed-lip grin.

 Everything that goes into your mouth (food and drink) leading up to the shoot will affect how your hair, teeth, and overall complexion look, so try to avoid processed/ greasy foods leading up to your photoshoot and please drink a lot of water.
-If you have planned a rager the night before our photo session, consider moving it because you’ll probably be a bit puffy.
+If you have planned a day of wine tasting the day before our photo session, consider moving it because you’ll probably be a bit puffy.

 Use a white strip a few days before to get your teeth pearly white.